Archerjvt/api-data-pipeline/README.md

 - SQL queries for analysis and reporting on the loaded data

 ## How This Relates to My Work
-At DCU, I modernized 3 legacy SFTP integrations by converting them to REST APIs.
+At Digital Federal Credit Union, I modernized 3 legacy SFTP integrations by converting them to REST APIs.
 I designed data mappings, API specs, and validated payloads using Postman.
 This project demonstrates that same workflow using a public API.

 ## Tools
 - Python 3 (requests, pandas, json)